Srihari2025/FlaUI/README.md

 **Overview :**
 - This test library can be used to perform UI testing on the **Standard** mode of Windows Calculator.
 - It supports binary operations using simple arthimetic operators such as Addition, Subtraction, Multiplication and Division.
 - The UI Automations are performed on the Calculator Application using FlaUI.
+[Know more](https://docs.google.com/document/d/1J81neFboMnpdDmU-KBTnSdujf7LQ52M2/edit?usp=sharing&ouid=111179004960829358587&rtpof=true&sd=true)

 **Software Requirements:**
 - Visual Studio 2022